ZhenHuangLab/MemXTerminator/wiki/docs/index.md

 ---
 # Welcome to MemXTerminator Wiki!

-A software for membrane analysis and subtraction in cryo-EM.
+MemXTerminator is a software for membrane analysis and subtraction in cryo-EM.

 ![MemXTerminator](./assets/images/0-1.png)
 <span class="caption">MemXTerminator</span>

 ## Overview

-This software utilizes 2D averages and their corresponding alignment information, employing methods such as Radon transformation, cross-correlation, L1 norm, Bezier curves, Monte Carlo simulations, and genetic algorithms.
-It analyzes and subtracts membranes of any shape in cryo-EM, ultimately producing particle stacks and micrographs with membrane signals removed, suitable for subsequent membrane protein analysis.
+This software utilizes 2D averages and their corresponding alignment information, employing methods such as Radon transform, cross-correlation, L1 norm, Bezier curves, Monte Carlo simulations, and Genetic Algorithm.
+It analyzes and subtracts membranes of any shape in cryo-EM, ultimately producing particle stacks and micrographs with membrane signals removed, which are suitable for subsequent membrane protein analysis.

 ## Features